konstantine25b/polymarket_algo/src/scheduler/README.md

 DRY RUN - No order placed.
 ```

+## Wallet Balance Checking

+The scheduler now includes automatic wallet balance checking before running the auto-bidder.
+This feature:

+1. Retrieves your MATIC and USDC balances from the Polygon network
+2. Displays the balances in a clear, formatted output
+3. Verifies that you have sufficient USDC to place buy orders
+4. Skips the auto-bidder if your USDC balance is below the configured minimum

+The balance checker:

+- Uses the wallet address from your `.env` file
+- Falls back to RPC queries if the Polymarket API fails
+- Will not affect the auto-seller, which runs regardless of balance
+- Can be disabled with the `--skip-balance-check` flag

+If your USDC balance is insufficient:

+- The auto-bidder will be skipped with a clear warning message
+- The auto-seller will still run as normal (selling does not require USDC)
+- In dry run mode, the auto-bidder will run regardless of balance

+To customize the balance checking behavior:

+- `--min-usdc`: Set the minimum required USDC balance (default: 1.0 USDC)
+- `--skip-balance-check`: Disable balance checking entirely
+- `--dry-run`: Run the auto-bidder regardless of balance (for testing)

 ## Automated Trading with Position Seller

 After running predictions, the scheduler also executes the Position Seller, which: